Vikasgupta0423/firsttime/README.md

 # firsttime
-This is a trail and learning process of Git and GitHub
+This is a trial and learning process of Git and GitHub VIKAS GUPTA